ouster/music-rip-convert/README.md

 # useful scripts

-probably should have started this years go
+Probably should have started this years go

 collecting useful randoms scripts as I go

-# CD Rip and Copy to Nas
+# CD Rip via Apple Music and Copy to Nas

 # useful-scripts

 This bash script was written and tested on macOS

+## Purpose
+1. Copy by CD's to my Nas and ingest into Apple Music
-## It's purpose is to wait for a cd to be mounted under /Volumes that has a volume name that is not Audio CD or blank as it depends on Apple Music to rename the Volume automatically
+2. Wait for a cd to be mounted under /Volumes that has a volume name that is not Audio CD or blank
+3. Depends on Apple Music to rename the Volume automatically to something useful (Apple Music's source is GraceNote)

-Apple Music will rip the music automatically which was sufficent for me to get my collection online
+Apple Music will rip the music automatically which was sufficient for me to get my collection online

 It also rsync's the aiff files as is to a network drive (my Nas in my case)